ahsannachos/Spotify-Web-Playback-Remote/README.md

-# Spotify-Web-Playback-Remote
+# Spotify Web Player App
 A web-based Spotify remote player built with the [Spotify Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk/) and JavaScript.
-This project allows you to authenticate with Spotify, control playback, view album art, and see the upcoming queue—all from your browser.
+This project allows you to authenticate with Spotify, control playback, view album art, and see the upcoming queue—all from your browser, in simple its a music player app that allows you to listen songs and those songs are being played by by your Spotify account because we are using SPotify API.

 ---